-If a student is unable to meet the Satisfactory Progress (SAP) requirements due to extenuating circumstances, the student shall have an opportunity to appeal in writing to explain by submitting an Undergraduate Satisfactory Progress Appeal Form and providing an Undergraduate Satisfactory Progress Academic Plan Form completed by you and your academic adviser.
+If a student is unable to meet the Satisfactory Progress (SAP) requirements due to extenuating circumstances, the student shall have an opportunity to appeal in writing to explain by submitting a signed Undergraduate Satisfactory Progress Appeal Form and providing an Undergraduate Satisfactory Progress Academic Plan Form completed and signed their academic adviser.
+Please include the explanation of what has changed in the student situation that will allow the student to meet SAP requirements at the next evaluation.
 Please use the Undergraduate Satisfactory Progress Appeal Process guidelines when submitting an appeal.
 The student must clearly explain the extenuating circumstances why SAP requirements were not met and provide proper documentation to support extenuating circumstance(s).